Detox Water for Bloating: DIY Recipes & Remedies

 Consume herbs, spices, and teas

 These are simple and easy to consume.
 Herbs like ginger, garlic, turmeric, and cayenne pepper can help to decrease bloating.
-You can add these to your food or drink in hot water or add them to your water bottle to get the full health benefits.
+You can add these to your food or drink in hot water or add them to your water bottle for full health benefits.

-Herbs, spices, and teas are powerful detoxifiers that can help you with problematic bloating.
+Herbs, spices, and teas are powerful detoxifiers that help you with problematic bloating.

 Drinking a cup of peppermint tea or eating a handful of fresh herbs will help rehydrate your body and reduce water retention.

-These substances also contain anti-inflammatory properties that can help relieve the pain and inflammation associated with bloating.
+These substances also contain anti-inflammatory properties that help relieve the pain and inflammation associated with bloating.

 Fruits and vegetables contain enzymes that promote the digestion of food.
 These enzymes help break down the food so it can quickly be absorbed into the bloodstream.
 In the same way, you get all the vitamins that you need.

-Water-rich fruits such as apples and grapes are good for reducing bloating as they help flush toxins from your body and they also help with controlling your appetite.
+Water-rich fruits such as apples and grapes reduce bloating as they help flush toxins from your body and help control your appetite.

 Drink Enough Water

 Many people do not drink enough water throughout the day.
-Drinking more detox water helps flushes toxins from your body, reduces sugar cravings, improves metabolism, and decreases bloating in your digestive system.
+Drinking more detox water helps flush toxins from your body, reduces sugar cravings, improves metabolism, and decreases bloating in your digestive system.

 Does Detox Water help with bloating?